wheniwork/Atlas-Android/README.md

 Atlas is an open source framework of customizable UI components for use with the Layer SDK designed to get messaging tested and integrated quickly.
 This repository contains the Atlas library.
 For a fully-featured messaging app, see the open source [Atlas Messenger](https://github.com/layerhq/Atlas-Android-Messenger) project, which uses this Atlas library and the Layer SDK.

+#### Requirements

+Atlas requires Android API Level >= 14 (OS v4.0).
+The Layer SDK version requirements for each release are tightly coupled.
+See the release notes for details about specifics.

 ###Feature Priorities
 We are actively adding features for the following priorities: